KItsu-sama/kitsu-desktop-assistant/README.md

 If something is unclear or a script fails, open an issue with the failing command and any console output — the code is designed to be readable and easy to debug.

+## Model & Data Notice

+This repository contains code only.
+Models, LoRA adapters, and generated datasets are user-created artifacts and are not covered by this license unless explicitly stated.